The best garden hose to buy in 2024: Top tested hoses, kits and reels

 Key specs – Length: 15m; Weight: 0.98kg; Wall mount: No

-Price when reviewed: £118 | Check price at Screwfix
+Price when reviewed: £150 | Check price at Screwfix

-Great for: Easy watering without any hosepipe worries
+- Great for… easy watering without any hosepipe worries

-Not so great for: Moving around, where a hose cart comes in handy
+- Not so great for… moving around, where a hose cart comes in handy

 Wall-mounted hoses are ideal if you value convenience and don’t fancy a hose cart lying around, cluttering up your garden.
 Simply bolt it to the wall using the supplied screws and plugs, and away you go.
 Hozelock’s Auto Rewind Reel boasts more usability than most.
-At 30 metres, it’s long enough for most gardens, and its auto-rewind function makes packing it away really easy – simply tug at the hose and it’ll wind itself in.
+At 30 metres, it’s long enough for most gardens, and its auto-rewind function makes packing it away really easy – simply tug at the hose and it will wind itself in.
 A slider inside the reel ensures the hose is coiled neatly, with no tangling.
 Just be sure to turn the water supply off before you start retracting.

 The reel pivots 180 degrees, so you can angle the hose to where you need it, and is supplied with a feeder hose which can also be coiled around a hidden panel to keep things tidy.
 There’s even room for the included nozzle and fittings inside hidden cubbies or on mounts, to make sure they don’t get lost.
 There’s a child lock to keep the pipe safe from prying fingers, and while the reel can be removed and sat on the ground, there’s a padlock slot to keep it securely locked in place.
 The icing on the cake is the inclusion of a premium Hoselock hose, which is tougher than the standard multi-purpose home.
 I found it did a great job of resisting kinks and was also very resilient when stood on.
 All in all, getting the hosepipe out and watering doesn’t get much easier than this.